 Brasilia Airport (code: BSB) consists of two interconnected terminals (1 and 2) with more than 40 departure gates, and dozens of eateries and shops throughout the airside on both sides of security, with some offering 24-hour service.
 WiFi is available and you can find outlets to charge mobile devices.
 For additional comfort, economy class passengers can pay to access one of the airport’s private lounges.
-See Airport Lounges in the airport guide below for locations and rates.
+See Airport Lounges in the guide below for locations and rates.

 A lack of comfortable, armrest-free seating is one hindrance to sleeping in this airport.
 That said, some travellers have reported that they were able to push some benches together to make a more comfortable resting spot.
 Airside is described as a better option for sleeping, as the landside section is open to the elements and thus colder.
 At least one traveller reported finding a sleeping nook on the third floor.
 For uninterrupted sleep, there is an onsite hotel at the airport, and other hotels nearby.
 See Airport Hotels in the guide below or read some traveller reviews for more tips.

 In this guide we may refer to locations as “landside” and “airside”.
 Landside is the public area of the terminal located in the non-secure zone, before security.
 Airside is the secure area of the terminal that you must reach by going through security.
 For more information on Europe’s Schengen Area, click here.